felixhammerl/felixhammerl.github.io/_posts/2024-06-27-github-dependabot-auto-merge.md

 You want to automatically merge the upgrades when the build is successful.
 Action on a Pull Request being takes is luckily default behavior, so nothing needs to be added there.
 So let's merge the Pull Request via the Github CLI.

 Also, you want to kick off the `main` branch's pipeline after a successful merge.
 For this, you need to manually trigger the main pipeline.
 It is important to note that Github does not run a workflow with a `push` trigger when a Pull Request is merged! `push` events are only generated when a git client executes a `git push` command.
-While`GITHUB_TOKEN` has sufficient privileges to merge a PR, it does not have sufficient privileges to trigger other workflows.
-Hence, you will have to generate a personal access token and add that to your repo secrets as `PERSONAL_ACCESS_TOKEN`.
+While `GITHUB_TOKEN` has sufficient privileges to merge a PR, it does not have sufficient privileges to trigger other workflows.
+Hence, you will have to generate a personal access token and add that to your repository secrets as `PERSONAL_ACCESS_TOKEN`.

 Let's create `.github/workflows/dependabot.yml` to reflect that: